-The 'price effect' discussed in section 3.1.4 considers the change in the NSLPweighted price paid by all retailers for wholesale energy purchases made on behalf of small customers that results from an increasing level of PV generation.
-This occurs because PV generation tends to occur at higher priced times during the day and so reduces the NSLP-weighted price (by increasing its weighting towards overnight prices periods).
-This effect occurs even if NEM region prices are themselves unchanged by the advent of increased PV generation.
+The 'price effect' discussed in section 3.1.4 considers the change in the NSLP-weighted price paid by all retailers for wholesale energy purchases made on behalf of small customers that results from an increasing level of PV generation.
+This occurs because PV generation tends to occur at higher priced times during the day and so reduces the NSLP-weighted price by increasing its weighting towards overnight prices, which tend to be lower than daytime prices.
+This effect occurs even if wholesale prices are themselves unchanged by increased PV generation.